KaiAragaki/kai_wip-website/content/posts/2025-02-09_deviation-deep-dive-pt3/index.md

 Each replicate has 10 values in it, sampled from a normal distribution with a mean of 0 and a standard deviation of 10.

-However, just because it was *sampled* from a distribution with those parameters doesn't mean that the *samples themselves* will have those parameters on average, so let's check it out:
+However, just because it was *sampled* from a distribution with those parameters doesn't mean that the *samples themselves* will have those parameters on average (that is to say, the sampling distribution isn't guaranteed to have a mean equal to the population statistic, aka [bias](https://en.wikipedia.org/wiki/Bias_of_an_estimator)), so let's check it out:

 ``` r
 # We're creating our own functions because R's automatically applies Bessel's